 Learn Who Portfolio Recovery Associates Really Is

-It has been wisely stated that one should know one’s enemy so the first thing to-do is get an understanding of who/what Portfolio Recovery Associates really is.
-Actually there are a couple of related entities.
+It has been wisely stated that one should know one’s enemy so let’s get an understanding of who/what Portfolio Recovery Associates really is.
+Actually, there are a couple of related entities.

 - Portfolio Recovery Associates, LLC

 - A debt buyer.
 Portfolio Recovery Associates, LLC is a bulk purchaser of defaulted consumer credit card debt.
 As with many other companies in the debt buying industry, it is widely considered to be a predatory company that prospers in direct proportion to the degree that consumers fail to respond to unsubstantiated collection lawsuits, as corroborated by legal enforcement activity against the company in 2015 by the Consumer Financial Protection Bureau.
 Portfolio Recovery Associates, LLC is owned by publicly traded parent company, PRA Group, Inc.

 - PRA Group, Inc. (NASDAQ: PRAA)

 - Publicly traded debt buyer based in Norfolk Virginia, which operates in America under puppet companies, including Portfolio Recovery Associates.
 The company’s modus operandi is to mass file unprovable credit card collection lawsuits, without the ability to prove that it owns the underlying accounts and without the ability to prove the legitimacy or the amounts of the underlying debt.
 The business model is entirely dependent upon consumers failing to properly respond to lawsuits, thereby enabling PRA and its puppet companies, including Portfolio Recover Associates, LLC to obtain default judgments in cases where consumers could easily have prevented this from happening.